ohovey1/personal_finance_web_app/README.md

 Classes are broken down into the following

-1. User class -
+1. User class - user object that interacts with app.
+Handles all actions such as adding accounts, adding assets, etc.
-2. Portfolio class -
+2. Portfolio class - portfolio that stores accounts created by User
 3. Account parent class (abstract), with following subclasses
     - StockAccount
     - RealEstateAccount